Ditch the Bowl!

 - Plastic water bottle filled with kibble.
 Your dog will have to shake, drop and move it around to get the food out.

-6. Slow Feeders/Puzzle Bowls: If you have to feed from a bowl, look for a slow feeder or puzzle bowl.
+6. Slow Feeders/Puzzle Bowls: If you feed from a bowl, look for a slow feeder or puzzle bowl.
 These often look like mazes that your dog has to work the food out of.
 Most won’t keep your dog busy as long as an interactive toy, but can be a great introduction to more sophisticated puzzle toys.

 7. Snuffle Mats: These are floor mats with long strips of material in which you can hide food for your dog to scent and search out.
 The Internet is full of great tutorials on how to make one for yourself.